yaraburvin/mark-nodejs-proj--http-conventions/README.md

 - Send JSON body data with Postman
 - Handle JSON body data with Express (including middleware)

+Make sure you do the reading in Exercise 0 _before_ you look at this project code - parts of it will be very cryptic without it.

-## Exercise 0: Request types and status codes
+## Exercise 0: Conventions in request types and status codes

 ### HTTP request types